-Political issues How can we feed the whole planet when we know that one sixth of the hungry?
-Technical advances and the globalisation of trade have only a si Environmental issues How will we be able to feed ten billion humans in the future, without deple eting natural resources?
+Political issues How can we feed the whole planet when we know that one sixth of the world's population is going hungry?
+Technical advances and the globalisation of trade have only a small impact on the situation.
+Environmental issues How will we be able to feed ten billion humans in the future, without depleting natural resources?
 In Switzerland, 2.3 million tonnes of food are thrown away each year.
-For of the chain, from the producer to the consumer.
-How can we reduce for • Social issues What will be on our plates in the future?
-Less meat, more insects, funthought to improve our health), low-fat, low-sugar, organic, non-GMO father than the future? •
+Food is wasted at every stage of the chain, from the producer to the consumer.
+How can we reduce food waste?
+Social issues What will be on our plates in the future?
+Less meat, more insects, functional food (food which is thought to improve our health), low-fat, low-sugar, organic, non-GMO food, etc.